Allosker/MPML/README.md

 ### Specialized Types

 MPML is designed to be Multi-Purpose (even though its current state may say otherwise), thereby possessing generalized types.
 As such, generalized *vectors*, *matrices*, and *quaternions* are indexed types and can be accessed via `operator[]`.
 While less intuitive than an *anonymous struct*, this allows for more flexibility when accessing multi-dimensional matrices/vectors.
-(As of the day of writing no such type is yet availble).

 ## Design Goals